4km3/hms/docs/day1/ATDD/slides/microservicesIntro.md

-### Exercise 1
+### Practice 1

 #### Get the code

-In this exercise we obtain the code for the course and check your laptop configuration.
+In this practice we obtain the code for the course and check your laptop configuration.

 * Clone the course report in your laptop.
   * git clone https://github.com/4km3/hms.git